Are you thinking about getting your ceilings painted but wondering what the cost to paint your ceilings is going to be?

 But if you search online, most tools telling you pricing for this job aren’t built by painters.
 The sites are run by people who have never painted.
 Hint: The prices they state are WAY off!

 Painting ceilings is a job that I get calls about quite a bit.
 I don’t mind doing them either.
-With the right tools and know how, they aren’t too hard.
+With the right tools and know-how, they aren’t too hard.
 I know how long a ceiling should take and what a reputable painter should be charging for this project.
 I can give you a very good estimate of what you can expect to pay to get your ceilings painted.

 - First Things: Ceiling Painting Considerations

 - Cost To Hire A Painting Contractor To Paint Ceilings